-Since I know fruits and veggies are a legitimate struggle for Preston, I decided not to make it an issue.
+Since I know fruits and veggies are a legitimate struggle for my son, I decided not to make it an issue.
 This is not a hill I am willing to die on.
 It’s not a hill I am even willing to climb.
 I just go around it by sneaking the fruits and veggies into his food.

 One of my favourite ways to do this is with cookies!

 I take a childhood favourite, chocolate chip cookies, and pack them full of all sorts of goodness: apple, banana, coconut oil, flaxseeds, cinnamon, nutmeg, and black strap molasses.
 These cookies are so moist and delicious.
 They can stay on the counter or out at a party for hours and don’t dry out.
 Not that they ever last that long.
 These cookies are guaranteed to disappear quickly!

 1 small banana

 1/2 tsp salt